secretstartups/handbook/business-technology/data-team/platform/tableau/index.html.md

 1. Post your questions in the `#data-tableau` internal slack channel to see if someone in the company has the answer.
 1. Post your questions in the `#ext-gitlab-tableau` external slack channel if you need someone from Tableau to look at it.
 1. Post your questions in the [Tableau Community](https://community.tableau.com/s/) to see if someone in the wider Tableau user community has the answer.
-1. For additional troubleshooting support you can [submit a support case](https://kb.tableau.com/articles/howto/submitting-a-case-from-the-customer-portal) to Tableau via the [Customer Portal](http://customer.tableausoftware.com/) under [Cases](https://customer-portal.tableau.com/s/my-cases) OR open a support case with [Tableau Support](https://www.tableau.com/support) if you're experiencing a technical issue with the Tableau Online platform or Tableau Desktop.
+1. Open a support case with [Tableau Support](https://www.tableau.com/support) if you're experiencing a technical issue with the Tableau Online platform or Tableau Desktop.
-    - Anyone can open a support case, however if you want expedited response and resolutions time based on [Tableau Premium Support's](https://www.tableau.com/resources/teams-organizations/premium-support) SLAs, then ask one of the designated support contacts to open the support case for you instead.
+    - Anyone can open a support case, however if you want expediated response and resolutions times based on [Tableau Premium Support's](https://www.tableau.com/resources/teams-organizations/premium-support) SLAs ask one of the designated support contacts to open the support case for you instead.
 Currently the listed contacts are:
         - `@ttnguyen28`
         - `@snalamaru`
         - `@pempey`